 A clear trend during the past year has been DDoS attacks combined with ransom demands.
-In these instances, businesses have been subject to a 'limited' denial-of-service attack, followed by a ransom letter threatening a significantly more powerful attack unless a ransom is paid in cryptocurrency.
-During this period, several DDoS extortion campaigns took place internationally (see fact box).
-The campaigns also affected operators in Norway.
-This type of attack is also offered and traded as services between criminal operators.
+In these instances, businesses have been subject to a 'limited' denial-of-service attack. followed by a ransom letter threatening a significantly more powerful attack unless a ransom is paid in cryptocurrency.